madeforlosers/simple-desktop-pet/README.md

 please keep in mind this is very buggy still and very much a demo

-**THE SOURCES IN RELEASES ARE NOT UP TO DATE ANYMORE PLEASE DOWNLOAD SOURCE FROM HERE**

 ## what you need:

 1. python (https://www.python.org/)